 - Avoid getting sweaty post-application, until the color appears—try applying in a cool, dry location if possible!

 - After you self tan, it’s important to moisturize to keep skin hydrated and help the color last as long as possible.
+Apply a natural body lotion daily to keep the tan at its peak.

 - Avoid exfoliating AFTER you apply—since exfoliating takes off a layer of skin, you’ll also be removing the tan color.